MolClustPy/MolClustPy.github.io/index.md

   </tr>
  </table>

-Finally, MolClustPy can plot bonds distribution for a specific molecular type, e.g. fraction of molecules Nck with a given number of bonds (which can go up to 4 at most):
+Finally, MolClustPy can plot bonds distribution for a specific molecular type, e.g. how cross-linked or saturated Nck molecules are in the system?
+Each Nck can have 1 to 4 bonds:
 <table>
   <tr>
     <td><img src="images/bonds_per_nck.png" width=200></td>
   </tr>
  </table>

-### Text data for individual processing
+### Data storage for post-processing

-All the simulation outputs of NFSim is written to the folder with the same name as the BNGL file.
+All the simulation outputs (gdat and species files) of NFsim is written to the folder with the same name as the BNGL file.
 The statistical data generated by MolClustPy and used to plot figures is stored in pyStat folder within the model folder.